dcampos/godot-vim/README.md

 ## Getting Started

-The module at its current state isn't usable and much work has to be carried out in order to make it complete.
+The module at its current state is a work in progress and much has to be done in order to make it more usable.
 If you want to try it out, just follow the steps below.

 ### Installing

-First, clone my fork of Godot and set up your favorite C++ editor.
+First, clone Godot to your local (and set up your favorite C++ editor if you want to mess with the code).
 The plugin currently works with Godot 2.1.

 ```
-git clone -b 2.1 git@github.com:dcampos/godot.git
+git clone -b 2.1 git@github.com:godotengine/godot.git
 ```

 Clone godot-vim: